-At the decision logic level, a BusinessKnowledgeModel element contains a FunctionDefinition, which is an instance of Expression containing zero or more parameter, which are instances of InformationItem.
+At the decision logic level, a BusinessKnowledgeModel element contains a FunctionDefinition, which is an instance of Expression containing zero or more parameters, which are instances of InformationItem.
 The FunctionDefinition that is contained in a BusinessKnowledgeModel element is the reusable module of decision logic that is represented by this BusinessKnowledgeModel element.
-A BusinessKnowledgeModel element also contains an InformationItem that holds the FunctionDefinition, which allows a Decision to invoke it by name.
-The name of that InformationItem SHALL be the same as the name of the BusinessKnowledgeModel element.
-BusinessKnowledgeModel inherits all the attributes and model associations from DRGElement.
-Table 14 presents the additional attributes and model associations of the BusinessKnowledgeModel class.
+An Invocable element contains an InformationItem that holds an invocable reference to the abstract business knowledge, which allows a Decision to invoke it by name.
+The name of that InformationItem SHALL be the same as the name of the Invocable element.
+Invocable inherits all the attributes and model associations from DRGElement.Table 14 presents the additional attributes and model associations of the Invocable class.